kptdev/kpt/package-examples/pipeline-validate/README.md

 ### Configure functions

-The package contains a function pipeline in the `Kptfile` which has one `set-label` and `gatekeeper-validate` functions.
+The package contains a function pipeline in the `Kptfile` which has one `set-label` and `enforce-gatekeeper` functions.
 The `set-label` function allows you to set one or more labels to every resource that supports labeles.
-The `gatekeeper-validate` function allows you to use gatekeeper for checks on the configuration.
+The `enforce-gatekeeper` function allows you to use gatekeeper for checks on the configuration.

 ```yaml